merilora/maria-website/content/project/body-awareness.md

 +++

 What makes your body your own?
-How do babies learn to distinguish between their own and other people's bodies?
-The purpose of this research is to study how human beings develop an integrated sense of self that is grounded to a coherent body, and how different processes interact together to maintain and updated body awareness.
-While my work focuses on infancy and childhood, I am also interested in adults' body awareness.
+How do babies learn to distinguish between their own and other people’s bodies?
+The purpose of this research is to study how human beings develop an integrated sense of self that is grounded to a coherent body, and how different processes interact together to maintain and update bodily self-awareness.